GrapeCity/DsExcel-Java/README.md

 At a glance:
 - Create, load, edit, and save Excel spreadsheets
-- Save to .XLSX, PDF, HTML, CSV, and JSON
+- Save to .XLSX, PDF, Image, HTML, CSV, and JSON
 - Based on the Excel Object Model with zero Excel dependencies
 - Deploy locally, inhouse or to Cloud including Azure and AWS
 - 450+ Excel Functions and custom functions supported to perform complex calculations